larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 And there is, they've got their arm mounted on the shoulder and.
-Trying to do something with it and OK, now there's micro tapes again going spin spin.
+Trying to do something with it and OK, now there's microtapes again going spin spin.
-There's a PDP6 console
+There's a PDP-6 console
 scanning over here to the.
-Updated the micro tape controller.
+Updated the microtape controller.
-I think it's looking at the lights on the micro tape controller.
+I think it's looking at the lights on the microtape controller.
-The microchips had absolutely no electronics whatsoever in the drives.
+The microtapes had absolutely no electronics whatsoever in the drives.
 (17:01)
 The drive was was relays to